Working Holiday Visa – Frequently Asked Questions

 You can only qualify for a working holiday visa if your passport is from an eligible country.
 To see the list of eligible countries go here.

-You must be under 31 (or 36 for Canada and Ireland passport holders) to qualify for a Working Holiday Visa.
-If you are over 31 (or 36 for Canada and Ireland passport holders) you cannot qualify for a Working Holiday Visa.
+You must be under 31 (or 36 for Canada, France and Ireland passport holders) to qualify for a Working Holiday Visa.
+If you are over 31 (or 36 for Canada, France and Ireland passport holders) you cannot qualify for a Working Holiday Visa.
 There are no exceptions to this rule.

 As you are aware, Working Holiday Visas have a condition which limits you to working for no more than 6 months with the same employer.
 The first thing to note is that breaching visa conditions can result in visa cancellation and a three year exclusion period (ban) from Australia.
 It can also result in significant sanctions for your employer if you are working for them illegally, so unless you have obtained written permission to work beyond the allowed 6 months - do not work beyond the 6 months.